pppreap/project1/README.md

 There will be a post entry with **form inputs**.

 WHEN  the user **view each post** for that day,
-THEN  the user is  **presented with the username, possible location/image and daily travel/day posts.**
+THEN  the user is  **presented with the username,  location/image and daily travel/day posts.**

 When the user view the **start page and the main page**, an **inpsirational quote** is displayed on the page.